November 11th

 Meaning of the subhAShita:

-Goddess Lakṣmī (the epitome of prosperity) will willingly go to reside with a person who—is filled with enthusiasm, does not procrastinate, has acumen in his work, is disinterested in vices (like addiction), is brave, has gratitude, and makes firm friendships.
+Goddess Lakṣmī (the epitome of prosperity) will willingly go reside with a person who—is filled with enthusiasm, does not procrastinate, has acumen in his work, is disinterested in vices (like addiction), is brave, has gratitude, and makes firm friendships.

 Commentary:

 Everyone seeks success and prosperity.
 Goddess Lakṣmī, the embodiment of all things prosperous, represents this very aspiration.
 Yet, she is often elusive—rarely comes easily to all.
-There’s a reason for her fleeting nature.

-In the pursuit of success, many tend to gravitate towards the easy road—laziness, procrastination, ineptitude, distractions, fear, ingratitude, and betrayal.
+There is a reason for her fleeting nature.
+In pursuit of success, many tend to gravitate towards the easy road—laziness, procrastination, ineptitude, distractions, fear, ingratitude, and betrayal.
 These choices are tempting because they serve selfish desires, providing immediate, though shallow, satisfaction.
 However, true prosperity is not born from such seeds.

 True prosperity is sown in the fertile soil of gratitude and nourished by unwavering persistence.
 Prosperity flourishes when one aligns with a clear purpose and pursues it with relentless passion.
 The journey toward prosperity is carved through hard work, resilience, and integrity.
 It is measured not in fleeting achievements, but in courage and character.